Aguska Mnich, Professional Freestyle Footballer

 Allan describes his journey in football as difficult but says that playing alongside teammates who have the desire to improve inspired him to get to where he is today.

-”I am humbled and honoured to be an Ambassador of the Sir Stanley Matthews Coaching Foundation.
+”I am humbled and honoured to be an Ambassador of the Sir Stanley Matthews Foundation.
 I believe in the amazing work they do to promote the soccer talents of young people in Uganda and other parts of the world”